magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_monastery-of-confusion.md

 exist latent in the mind of the meditator, they won’t occur at this time.

-: Should we be closing our eyes so as to shut out the external environment or should we just deal with things as we see them?
+*Q*: Should we be closing our eyes so as to shut out the external environment or should we just deal with things as we see them?
 Is it important whether we open or close the eyes?

-: When we are new to training, it’s important to avoid too much sensory input, so it’s better to close the eyes.
+*A*: When we are new to training, it’s important to avoid too much sensory input, so it’s better to close the eyes.
 Not seeing objects that can distract and affect us, we build up the mind’s strength.
 When the mind is strong then we can open the eyes and whatever we see won’t sway us.
 Open or closed won’t matter.

 When you rest you normally close your eyes.
 Sitting in meditation with eyes closed is the dwelling place for a practitioner.
 We find enjoyment